-The western Newfoundland campus of Memorial University is home to Atlantic Canada's largest telescope, a 0.60 m (24") reflector!
-While its primary functions are teaching and research, there are frequent viewing opportunities for the general public.
+The western Newfoundland campus of Memorial University is home to Newfoundland's only professional telescope, a 0.61 m (24") reflector!
+While its primary functions are teaching and modest research projects, there are frequent viewing opportunities for the general public in the spring, summer and fall.
 Details can be found on the Public Tours page.

 Check out the latest on the Observatory News page.
 The Sky Tonight page has tools and links to show you the phase of the Moon and what else is "up".